miromotl/parallel-map/README.md

 # parallel-map
-Implentation of a parallel map function in Go - is it possible?
+Implementation of a parallel map function in Go - is it possible?